gitlabhq/omnibus-gitlab/doc/settings/memory_constrained_envs.md

 ## Optimize Puma

+WARNING:
+This is an experimental [Alpha feature](https://docs.gitlab.com/ee/policy/alpha-beta-support.html#alpha-features) and subject to change without notice.
+The feature is not ready for production use.
+If you want to use this feature, we recommend testing with non-production data first.
+See the [known issues](https://docs.gitlab.com/ee/administration/operations/puma.html#puma-single-mode-known-issues) for additional details.

 GitLab by default runs with a configuration that is designed to handle many concurrent connections.

 For small installations, which do not require high throughput,